Peter MacKinnon: Biography

 Born in Prince Edward Island, he received a BA from Dalhousie University, an LL.B from Queen's University and a LL.M from the University of Saskatchewan.
 He is a member of the Ontario Bar and Saskatchewan Bar.
 He was created a Queen's Counsel in 1990.
-He is married to Janice MacKinnon, a Canadian historian and former minister of finance for the Province of Saskatchewan.
+He is married to Janice MacKinnon, a Canadian historian and former minister of finance for the province of Saskatchewan.
 They have two children, Alan and William.

 In 1975, he joined the faculty of the University of Saskatchewan as an assistant professor of law.
 He became an associate professor in 1978 and a professor in 1983.
-He served as chair of the University of Saskatchewan Faculty Association from 1983–84.
+He served as chair of the University of Saskatchewan Faculty Association from 1983 to 1984.
 From 1979 to 1981, he was the assistant dean of law and was the dean of law from 1988 to 1998.
 In 1999, he was appointed the eighth president of the University of Saskatchewan.
 On March 9, MacKinnon announced that he would be stepping down as president of the University of Saskatchewan, effective June 30, 2012.
 He is succeeded by Ilene Busch-Vishniac, former provost and vice-president (academic) at McMaster University.

 From 2003 to 2005, he was the chairman of the Association of Universities and Colleges of Canada, the organization representing Canada's universities.

 In 2006, it was reported that he was one of three "short list" candidates to be recommended to be appointed to the Supreme Court of Canada replacing the retired justice John C. Major.